Tycho50/Tycho50/README.md

 - 👋 Hi, I’m @Tycho50
 - 👀 I’m interested in ...
-Web Design
+Web Design, C#
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... dwahlst.1@gmail.com